 The truth is that your gut plays a bigger role in what happens with the rest of your body than you might realize.
-In fact, changes in your gut microbiome can cause changes in your immune system, the way your hormones are produced or used in your body, and how well you absorb nutrients from what you eat.2,3
+In fact, changes in your gut microbiome can affect your immune system, the way your hormones are produced or used in your body, and how well you absorb nutrients from what you eat.2,3

 If your intestinal microbiome is unbalanced (AKA there are more of certain types of bacteria than others), it can throw things off throughout your whole system.

-We’re only just beginning to understand the role that bacteria may play in skin health, but recent studies have shown that having a good balance of bacteria in your gut can help ward off immune-related redness and may reduce oxidative stress (when there are more free radicals than your body can effectively deal with, which can show up in all kinds of ways, including changes in your skin).4 Not to mention that it can help promote better sleep, support a healthy glucose balance, and help you clear that feeling of being just a little bit out of it (also called “brain fog”).
+We’re only just beginning to understand the role that bacteria may play in skin health, but recent studies have indicated that having a good balance of bacteria in your gut can support your body's ability to deal with oxidative stress (when there are more free radicals than your body can effectively deal with, which can show up in all kinds of ways, including changes in your skin).4 Not to mention that it can help support better sleep and help you clear that feeling of being just a little bit out of it (also called “brain fog”).

 A healthy microbiome is also one of the key elements to keeping your digestion working properly, including the incredibly important function of absorbing nutrients.

 You see, your skin is just like any other part of your body: it needs a range of nutrients to function and look its best.
 But if your microbiome is off, then your intestines may be affected to the point that you’re not absorbing all the nutrients you need, including important ones for skin health like vitamins A - D, copper, and zinc.